karoldepka/InnoTopic_Website/LangchainApp/Readme.md

 2. **Access the API documentation**:

-   Open your browser and go to `http://127.0.0.1:8000/docs` to see the interactive API documentation provided by Swagger UI.
+   Open your browser and go to `http://localhost:8000/docs` to see the interactive API documentation provided by Swagger UI.

 ## API Documentation

-For detailed API documentation, please refer to our [API Docs](./docs/api.md).
+Our interactive API documentation is available at `/docs` when the server is running.
+Key endpoints include:

+- `/generate-prompt`: Generate shirt design prompts
+- `/generate-image`: Create visual mockups based on prompts
+- `/designs`: CRUD operations for designs
+- `/users`: User management endpoints

 ## User Account Management